data-byte12/narrative-organizer/README.md

 # Acknowledgements
 Certain programs within this repository were adapted from, written by, or developed collaboratively with other individuals.
-Credit is given below:
+Credit is given below.

 GitHub profiles:
 - https://github.com/willmcwain